springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The SpringerLink website contains content that is rendered in two separate, inconsistent designs.
+This product contains content that is rendered in two separate, inconsistent designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
 Pages rendered in the <strong>older</strong> design are currently journals, and ancillary pages such as search, indexes, and account management.
 <br><br>